Equine exertional rhabdomyolysis

 Equine exertional rhabdomyolysis (ER) is a syndrome that affects the skeletal muscles within a horse.
 This syndrome causes the muscle to break down which is generally associated with exercise and diet regime.
 Depending on the severity, there are various types of ER, including sporadic (i.e., Tying-Up, Monday Morning Sickness/Disease, Azoturia) and chronic (i.e., Polysaccharide Storage Myopathy (PSSM) and Recurrent Exertional Rhabdomyolysis (RER)).

 Types of equine exertional rhabdomyolysis (ER)

-Equine Exertional Rhabdomyolysis (ER) is a general term used to define both sporadic - (infrequent) and chronic - (repeated) manifestations for the condition.
+Equine Exertional Rhabdomyolysis (ER) is a general term used to define both sporadic - (infrequent) and chronic - (repeated) manifestations of the condition.
 The severity of the condition defines what type of ER a horse has.

 Sporadic equine exertional rhabdomyolysis (ER)

 The types of equine ER that are considered sporadic include tying-up, also commonly referred to as Monday morning sickness and/or Monday morning disease, and azoturia also known as black water disease, set fast, and/or paralytic myoglobinuria.
 Tying-up related is mild as compared to azoturia, which is the more severe case of sporadic ER.

-Sporadic equine exertional rhabdomyolysis (ER) can be found in any horse regardless of breed, age, and gender.
+Sporadic equine exertional rhabdomyolysis (ER) can be found in any horse regardless of breed, age, or gender.
 Most cases relate to excessive glycogen stored due to diet patterns.